|

 the doorway to La Rioja, a small village of stone buildings

 with heraldic portals.
-A truly magical and peaceful place.
+A truly magical and peaceful place, positioned in a magnificent

 setting in the heart of the very best Rioja Tempranillo